luisgros-fixeads/plugin-sonarqube/CONTRIBUTING.md

 ## License

-By contributing to Athena, you agree that your contributions will be licensed under the [Apache License Version 2.0 (APLv2)](LICENSE).
+By contributing to Athena SonarQube Plugin, you agree that your contributions will be licensed under the [Apache License Version 2.0 (APLv2)](LICENSE).